 We sometimes have applicants who have never taken philosophy classes before (or have taken just one or two classes), having majored in some other field, but who have read philosophy on their own and have an interest in pursuing graduate studies in philosophy.
-We do not admit students in this sort of case, even as special-status students: some prior academic background in philosophy is necessary for admission.
-However, these students are urged to enroll as postbaccalaureate students at Georgia State.
-In this program, students who already have a bachelor’s degree can take undergraduate classes.
-Then the student will be able to a have a philosophy writing sample, letters of recommendation from philosophy faculty, and a track record in philosophy, in order to be able to make a stronger application for our M.A. program.
+We do not admit students in this sort of case: some prior academic background in philosophy is necessary for admission.
+However, these students are urged to enroll as postbaccalaureate students at Georgia State, or at another university or college if coming to GSU is inconvenient, in order to take additional undergraduate classes. ("Post-bacc" status students are students who already have a bachelor's degree and may take additional undergraduate classes but are not enrolled in a degree program.)
+With those classes, the student will be able to a have a philosophy writing sample, letters of recommendation from philosophy faculty, and a track record in philosophy, in order to be able to make a stronger application for our M.A. program.
 Students who are interested in pursuing this route should contact the Director of Graduate Studies in order to arrange a suitable course of study to prepare for graduate-level work.

 However, we accept applications up until our final deadline of April 15, and applications received between February 1 and April 15 will be considered on a rolling basis.
 Applicants during this period are much more likely to be placed on our wait-list rather than immediately receiving an offer.
 However, strong applicants still have a chance of being admitted.